 - Avoid 2 in 1 products since they are like oil and water.
 Shampoo and conditioner are not made to mix.
 2 in 1 products are usually shampoos with a little bit of wax as it is the only way that they can make it work.

 Glosses are a great way to keep your hair manageable.
 You can learn more in this post that I wrote a while ago.
 Since hair is porous, the drier it is the more it will try to pull the humidity out of the air.
 If your hair is hydrated, it will not go frizzy.

 I AM WEARING: Henry Duarte Suede Blazer // Zara Graphic Linen Tee // Talula Babaton Silk Shorts // Miu Miu Zebra Suede Flats // Kate Spade Little Blaine Satchel // Kate Spade Retro Sunglasses // Marc by Marc Jacobs Big Idea Mirror Watch // Tai Weave Crystal Bracelet

-When I visit Rob and his Exit Salon team, I try to look cute and casual.
-Salon days are usually “my-time” to catch up on celebrity gossip.
-I also never wear make-up or do my hair before the salon visit, so a simple pony tail and sunglasses are a must If you have any hair requests, please comment below and I will be sure to ask Rob, the next time I see him.
+When I visit Rob, I try to look cute and casual.
+Salon days are usually "my-time" to catch up on celebrity gossip.
+I also never wear make-up or do my hair before the visit, so a simple pony tail and sunglasses are a must.
+If you have any hair requests, please comment below and I will be sure to ask Rob, the next time I see him.